 The Rapid Charging Fund is the government’s flagship £950 million infrastructure delivery programme which is designed to support the rollout of an expanded rapid charging network at motorway service areas across England.
 Grid capacity will be upgraded at these sites, aiming to provide 2,500 rapid charge points across the strategic road network by 2030, increasing to 6,000 by 2035.

 At the same time, consumer unease about “range anxiety” is being helped by improvements in battery technology, which should also mean EV prices continue to decrease.
 And of course, traditional fuel prices continue to rise.

 Practical issues remain for many households where off-street parking is not an option.
 Street and workplace charging will have a key role to play.

 Funding continues for the Workplace Charging Scheme until at least 2023/24 and the Local Authority led On-street Residential Chargepoint Scheme continues with £20 million confirmed for 2021/22.

 From 2022, the EVHS will broaden availability to renters, leaseholders and those living in flats.

 Whether you believe the targets for the electric vehicle (EV) revolution are achievable or not, the course is firmly set on an electrified future and we are at the early stages.

-The incentives of electric travel are designed to encourage adoption until we reach a tipping point in the transistion.
+The incentives of electric travel are designed to encourage adoption until we reach a tipping point in the transition.
 Based on the government’s delivery plan timeline, this should be some point after 2025.
-These statistics provide certainty and opportunity to early adoptors.
+These statistics provide certainty and opportunity to early adopters.

 Whether you are a business, local authority or just an EV owner and would like to know more, we are here to help.
 We can answer your questions and discuss your plans with you.